Superradiant scattering of electromagnetic fields from ringing black holes: Numerical Results

-We identify five main theory parameters of our interest $(\km, l, r_{\rm int})$ and the GW amplitudes $({\cal E}_h, {\cal O}_h)$.
-However, for all our practical purposes we choose both the GW amplitudes to be the same.
-With decreasing GW amplitude the EM superradiant amplitude is expected to decrease which we have consistently observed in our numerical results, and indeed be seen in the second panel of the Fig. \ref{diffrintdiffamp}.
-This also provides us confidence as a consistency check of our numerical methodology.
-We provide the plots choosing the interaction surface located at $r_{\rm int}\sim 20 r_h$.
-Interestingly, the superradiant amplitude turned out to be maximum at $r_{\rm int}\sim 20-25 r_h$ for all angular modes, $l$ and frequency, $\km$ that we have considered.
-For example $\sigma\sim -354 r^2_h$ is the maximum value for $l=1$ at frequency $\km \sim 0.1 r^{-1}_h$ at $r_{\rm int}\sim 25 r_h$.
-In the perturbative framework, the scatter solution of a particular order depends on the GW background and lower order EM solution as the source.
+In the perturbative framework, the scatter solution of a particular order depends on the GW background and lower-order EM solution as the source.
 Particularly when the maximum amplitude of the lower order EM solution appears away from the BH, GW amplitude is always maximum near the horizon.
 The resultant of those two contributing factors effectively decides the location of the interaction surface for which superradiant amplitude is maximized.
 This is reminiscent of much studied \cite{Brito:2015oca, Dai:2023ewf} superradiance from rotating BHs whose effective potential maximizes itself a little away from the event horizon.